all-about-that/di-in-scala/di_in_scala.md

+---
+id: comparison
+layout: docs
+title: DI Framework Comparison
+---

 DI(Dependency injection)Its a popular concept for decoupling client and server implementations.
 DI encourages you to use the constructor patterns which means passing the target dependency as a param when the creation source object happens.
-DI in scala can be achieved by 2 ways:
+## DI in scala can be achieved by 2 ways:
 1. Frameworks
     a. subcut
     b. scaldi